SamuelMarks/libscript/README.md

   - Linux (Debian, Alpine, &etc.)
   - macOS
-  - FreeBSD (coming soon!)
+  - *BSDs [NetBSD, FreeBSD, OpenBSD] (coming soon!)
   - Windows (coming soon!)

 Relocatable; no need to `cd` into the scripts directory.

+Library directory structure is super-readable and modular.

-Plenty of guards everywhere—idempotency style—so scripts can be rerun without worry.
+Plenty of guards everywhere—idempotency style—so scripts can be interdependent—and rerun—without worry.

 Dockerfiles are generated.
-Coming soon: these will be optimised for Docker's cache mechanism.
+These are well optimised for Docker's cache mechanism.

 Example of generated files are found in the [`gen`](./gen) directory.